The King's School SENDCo is Assistant Headteacher Mrs Odette Morley. Mrs Morley can be contacted via

 King’s School SEND Information Report

 school believes that all children and young people are entitled to an education that enables them to:

-- Achieve their best
+- Achieve their best;

-- Become confident individuals living fulfilling lives
+- Become confident individuals living fulfilling lives;

-- Make a successful transition into adulthood, whether into employment, further or higher education or training
+- Make a successful transition into adulthood, whether into employment, further or higher education or

 Under section 65(3)(a) of the Children and Families Act 2014 the Governing Body is required to publish

 1. The kinds of special educational needs for which provision is made at the school:

 We currently support children with the following Special Educational Needs, and do so in line with the 2014

 2. The school's policies for the identification and assessment of pupils with special educational needs:

 3. Information about the school’s policies for making provision for students with special educational needs

 (a) how the school evaluates the effectiveness of its provision for such pupils;

 (b) the school’s arrangements for assessing and reviewing the progress of pupils with special educational

 (c) the school’s approach to teaching students with special educational needs;

 Children with SEN are expected to be able to work within mainstream classes, given high quality teaching and

 (d) how the school adapts the curriculum and learning environment for students with special educational needs;